Is Christmas a chaotic time for you? Or is it an oasis of peace?

 This Christmas, I challenge you to find blessing by serving others.
 Cut back on your activities, take your eyes off of yourself, seek to bless others in all that you do, and fit in a few acts of random kindness.
 You will find the Spirit of God working in your heart to change your perspective as well.

-For a wonderful story of Christmas cheer, check out Chelsea Burden’s FREE holiday e-book, Finding Blessing, and see one family’s attempts to bless others by taking their focus off of themselves.
+For a wonderful story of Christmas cheer, check out Chelsea Burden’s FREE holiday e-book, Finding Blessing (available only for the month of December, 2016), and see one family’s attempts to bless others by taking their focus off of themselves.

 The snowflakes swirled in mesmerizing sequence, and the wind howled as it pressed against the side of the vehicle.
 Sidney Matthews, along with his twin brother and younger sister, sat in tense silence within.
 If only they could reach their destination safely!